 - Tick the box to allow NSFAS to verify your details

-- Then enter your ID number on the field as it is stated on your ID document
+- Then enter your ID number on the field as it is stated on your South African Identity Document (ID)

 - Type in your full names and surname as per your ID number